catcher23/fatebook/README.md

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Profile store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Profile `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Profile information can be created, read, edited and destroyed in the browser.
+Images will be able to be uploaded.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Searching and adding friends (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Users can search for friends using a search box, from a collection of preseeded friends.
+Once the search is implemented, I will extend this to a fuzzy search that matches names.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Walls and Comments (2 days)

-Using quill.js, allow for complex styling of notes.
+Phase 3 adds a wall.
+Walls belong to a Profile page, which has its own `Index` view.
+Create JSON API for Comments.
+Comments can be left on walls and pictures, edited, and deleted.
+Friends can be tagged in pictures.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Check in with Google maps (2 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Users can check in their location using google maps.
+It will be integrated with the Yelp Api so that users can check in at actual places.
+A marker and a date will be added to the map.

 [Details][phase-five]

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements like the comment form.

 ### Bonus Features (TBD)
 - [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
+- [ ] A friends sorting function
-- [ ] Changelogs for Notes
+- [ ] A 'todos' list
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for profile index
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md